AmbireTech/adex-protocol/README.md

 Alternative validator stack implementations can be created, and can be useful for optimizing for particular flows/workloads.

-In order to maintain compatibility with the existing AdEx infrastructure (the dApp and the AdView), you don't need to follow the architecture outlined in [validator-stack.md](/components/validator-stack.md), but you need to implement the same RESTful APIs.
+In order to maintain compatibility with the existing AdEx infrastructure (the Platform and the AdView), you don't need to follow the architecture outlined in [validator-stack.md](/components/validator-stack.md), but you need to implement the same RESTful APIs.

 ### AdView